 Careers in Security Management

-Common career paths in security management include security guards, corrections officers, police officers and federal law enforcement officers.
+Common career paths in security management include security guards, corrections officers, police officers, and federal law enforcement officers.
 Positions may be at the local, state and federal level.
-With a degree in the field, security managers may also have the opportunity to earn promotions to higher-level security management positions.
+With an associate’s degree or higher in the field, security managers may also have the opportunity to earn promotions to higher-level security management positions.

 Security managers often work for: